Time for a year in review: 2019.

 1. Launch a blog.

 This was my greatest triumph in 2019.
-I wanted to create a blog yet never really got around to doing it.
-I spent the whole 2019 learning intricacy of blogging.
-I did it: I finally have a blog.
+For years I wanted to create a blog yet never really got around to doing it.
+I finally spent the whole 2019 learning the intricacy of blogging and built one.
 Of course things are far from perfect here in my blog but I keep learning.

 2. Publish a post once a week.

 Turned out writing is not as easy as it looks.
 I used to write all the time when I was younger.
 This habit stopped when I grew older.
-I have been so out of practice I found it hard to finish a post.
+Being so out of practice, I found it hard to finish a post.
 But the more I pushed myself to write the more it gets easier.
 So this goal gets to be my goal next year.

 3. Reach traffic goal of 1,000 readers by December 2019.